FlickerSoul/universe.observer/pages/posts/2025/publish-xcframework/index.md

 ```

 The structure feels trivial, because the `Package.swift` is actually doing the
-magic, especially in the highlighted area.
+magic, especially in the following highlighted area.
 You can find more
 in [the official doc](https://developer.apple.com/documentation/xcode/distributing-binary-frameworks-as-swift-packages).

 ```swift {12,21-25}